DzeDze/createDataContext/README.md

     initialState // could be anything like ‘’, [], 0, etc.
 );

-# Wrap children that you want to use the context between <Provider>:
+# Wrap children that you want to use the context between '<Provider>':

 <Provider>
  	<ChildComponent>